 In the funeral profession, retention boils down to earning the loyalty of your families.
-After all, unless you live in a major metropolitan area, your local families constitute a finite pool of business, making it essential to cultivate relationships that ensure continued business.
+After all your local families constitute a finite pool of business, making it essential to cultivate relationships that ensure continued business.

 Here’s how to ensure consistent customer retention.